warithb/Sorting_Algos/README.md

-When ìSort!î is clicked, this entire menu is replaced with a chart either displaying visuals for the sort, or just the sorted array on a chart.
+When ‚ÄúSort!‚Äù is clicked, this entire menu is replaced with a chart either displaying visuals for the sort, or just the sorted array on a chart.
 There will also be a text box with elapsed time in seconds counting up until the sort is displayed.
 Visualization will affect this time heavily, so to test the sorts alone, uncheck visualization.

+Sorts were written in C++ for team research purposes (as this was the language used in class), and converted to C# for ease of GUI design.

 Authors
 Andre Savage, Warith Balogun, Ade Abujade, Cody Chu